-Great Sand Dunes National Park…
+Guide to Great Sand Dunes National Park

-Great Sand Dunes National Park is one of the least talked-about, most underrated national parks in America.
+Great Sand Dunes National Park is one of the least talked-about, most underrated National Parks in America.
 I lived in Colorado for five years, & somehow never heard about it.
-One of the beauties of social sharing sites like Instagram is that is propels some of these little-known places into super-stardom….& I have no doubt that is what will happen one day soon with Great Sand Dunes National Park.
+One of the beauties of social media platforms like Instagram is that is propels some of these little-known places into super-stardom.
+And I have no doubt that will happen one day to Great Sand Dunes National Park!
+In the meantime, let me give you a behind-the-scenes tour in this guide to Great Sand Dunes National Park…

 Great Sand Dunes National Park, Girl Who Travels the World